-All children in the Foundation Stage have daily opportunities to develop their mathematical understanding, primarily through play, to meet the needs of Development Matters.
+All children in the EYFS have daily opportunities to develop their mathematical understanding.
+Children in EYFS have a daily 30-minute Number Crunch session as well as Maths focused Continuous Provision during Busy Time in order to facilitate supporting them meeting the needs of Development Matters.
 The 2 strands of Mathematics taught in the EYFS are Numbers (for which Number Blocks is used) and Shape, Space and Measure.
 We continually observe and assess children against these areas using their age-related objectives and plan the next steps in their mathematical development through a topic-based curriculum.

 To ensure consistent coverage, teachers follow the White Rose Maths scheme of learning to support their planning, together with Big Maths.
-In March 2018, HCPS became part of a year-long SSIF Maths Project (implementing a Maths No Problem Mastery approach to teaching across out school) however due to the impact of Covid-19, we have moved away from Maths-No Problem scheme and teachers are using the non-negotiables created for each year group alongside the National Curriculum objectives to ensure children’s gaps in knowledge and understanding are being ‘plugged’.
+In March 2018, HCPS became part of a year-long SSIF Maths Project (implementing a Maths No Problem Mastery approach to teaching across school) however after the impact of Covid-19, we moved away from the Maths-No Problem scheme and teachers used a list of non-negotiables created for each year group alongside the National Curriculum objectives to ensure children’s gaps in knowledge and understanding were more secure.
 We are continuing to embed Mastery Maths within school through the White Rose Maths scheme.

-High quality resources are used in conjunction with White Rose Maths, such as Big Maths, NRICH and NCETM Professional Development.
-All children also have access to the Maths Whizz website which, once initial baseline assessment are completed, gives children 1:1 tuition which adapts to their level and individual needs.
+High quality resources are used in conjunction with White Rose Maths, such as Big Maths, NRICH and the NCETM Professional Development materials.

-Mathematical vocabulary and STEM work is explicitly written within all short-term planning and all children are encouraged to use it.
+Mathematical vocabulary and example STEM sentences are explicitly written within all short-term planning and all children are encouraged to use these.
 Discussion is essential to our learning and time is planned into lessons for this.
 Children are encouraged to take ownership of their learning through self- and peer- assessment and whole class discussions.